vtex/shoreline/packages/site/documentation/components/tooltip.md

 # Tooltip

-Tooltips are a small informative popup that appear when an item is being, hovered, focused or touched.
+Tooltips are a small informative popup that appears when an item is being, hovered, focused or touched.

 ## Usage